 I’ve spent the past two weeks on the Yankton (Ihanktonwan)Reservation in South Dakota, outside of a town called Greenwood.
 As stated beforehand, I decided to take a Rainbow Bridge (aka jump in a car with my walk-gifted Serpent Mound family) from Crawfordsville, IN across Illinois and Iowa.
 I couldn’t possibly be more pleased with the results…though, it has been trying to say the least.

 As I make my way towards Cincinnati, I find myself overwhelmed with the amount that I have to report.
-I've started my next blog post about eight times, but they each feel somehow too personal or too forced.
-So, I've decided to share with you guys my experience in images until I can fully conceptualize what I want to share with you.
+I’ve started my next blog post about eight times, but they each feel somehow too personal or too forced.
+So, I’ve decided to share with you guys my experience in images until I can fully conceptualize what I want to share with you.
 I’m not a great or attentive photographer, but if you read the captions you’ll get at some of the magic that I’ve met with along the way.

 I’ve decided that I’m done cracking for a while.
 I’m finished with sticking my hands through mirrors.
 I’m going to wait a good long time before I cry out to god again with a plea to tell me that I had it all wrong.
 It’s time to enjoy what was budding behind the shell.
 It’s time to turn my back to the reflection and see what this side looks like for a while.
 It’s time to grow roots here and believe myself for a moment.
 This doesn’t have to be a joke.
 I can enjoy this end of the spiral for a while.
 My words can mean exactly what I think they mean.
 I’m through with decoding this round.